Incommensurate Magnetic Ordering from One-Dimensional Correlated Topological Bulk States: Phenomenological model for IC magnetic order

-In the case of CeNiSn, it does not order magnetically but the method developed so far can be applied to find some justification for the gap zone centers at (Q$_a$, 1/2+n, Q$_c$) with n an integer, found in neutron scattering experiments\cite{sato1995neutron}.
-The y-positions of the Ni Bragg planes over two unit cells at y$_{Ni}$=0.25219, y$_{Ni}$+1/2, y$_{Ni}$+1 and y$_{Ni}$+3/2 lead to the contributing wave vectors are 3.96526, 1.32945, 0.79860 and 0.57071.
-Nesting leads to 7.93053 (8+0.06947), 2.65890, 1.59720 (2+0.40280) and 1.14143 (2+0.85857).
-Taking the average over the fractional part of the four wave vectors leads to 0.497436 which is very close to the y-component of the wave vector at 1/2 (within 0.5\%) of the insulating energy gaps observed experimentally.
-According to the phenomenological model (Q$_a$, 1/2+n, Q$_c$) are the zone centers due to scattering of the Ni Bragg planes over two unit cells in CeNiSn.
-Without nesting the atoms y$_{Ni}$, y$_{Ni}$+1/2, y$_{Ni}$+1 also lead to 0.501295 wave vector (an error of 0.3\%).

-Focusing on other orthorhombic compounds, CeRhIn$_5$ is a heavy fermion with a tetragonal P4/mmm \#123 crystal structure with Ce atoms at the (1a) $\left<0,0,0\right>$ symmetry position, the Co at the (1b) $\left<0,0,1/2\right>$ symmetry position, and the In atoms at the (1c) $\left<1/2,1/2,0\right>$ and at the (4i) $\left<0,1/2,z_{In}\right>$, $\left<1/2,0,z_{In}\right>$, $\left<0,1/2,-z_{In}\right>$, $\left<1/2,0,-z_{In}\right>$ positions with $z_{In}$=0.30592 as published\cite{moshopoulou2002comparison}.
+Focusing on other orthorhombic compounds, CeRhIn$_5$ is a heavy fermion with a tetragonal P4/mmm \#123 crystal structure with Ce atoms at the (1a) $\left<0,0,0\right>$ symmetry position, the Rh at the (1b) $\left<0,0,1/2\right>$ symmetry position, and the In atoms at the (1c) $\left<1/2,1/2,0\right>$ and at the (4i) $\left<0,1/2,z_{In}\right>$, $\left<1/2,0,z_{In}\right>$, $\left<0,1/2,-z_{In}\right>$, $\left<1/2,0,-z_{In}\right>$ positions with $z_{In}$=0.30592 as published\cite{moshopoulou2002comparison}.
 It orders magnetically\cite{bao2000incommensurate} below T$_N$=3.8K with an IC wave vector (1/2, 1/2, 0.297).
-Except for the (4i) positions, all the other atoms in the unit cell would contribute to reciprocal lattice wave vectors with no fractional part along the $\vec{c}$-direction.
-With the $z_{In}$ components of the (4i) sites, there are two relevant positions: $z_{In}$=0.30592 and 1-$z_{In}$=0.69408 in the folded reduced unit cell.
-The nested IC wave vector obtained are: 6.53766 and 2.88151.
-Translating these wave vectors to 0 leaves an average of 0.709595 (1+0.290415) which compares favorably to the 0.297 ordering wave vector, an error of 2\%.
-The translation to (0,0,1) as the zone center is the nearest reciprocal lattice wave vector to the satellite.
-In fact, the sum converges to 0.296889 (an error of 0.04\%) after 7 Bragg planes if we consider the positions: $z_{In}$, 1-$z_{In}$, 1+$z_{In}$, 2-$z_{In}$, 2+$z_{In}$, 3-$z_{In}$, 3+$z_{In}$ which leads to the nested wave vectors: 6.53766, 2.88151, 2+0.46513, 2+0.819418, 0.867333, 0.742368, 0.604975.
+With the $z_{In}$ components of the (4i) sites, there are two relevant positions: $z_{In}$=0.30592 and 1-$z_{In}$=0.69408 in the folded unit cell.
+The $2^{nd}$-harmonic IC wave vector from these positions are: 6.53766 and 2.88151.
+The average satellite is 0.709595 (1+0.290415) which compares favorably to the 0.297 ordering wave vector, an error of 2\%.
+In fact, the sum converges to 0.29689 (an error of 0.04\%) after 7 crystallographic planes if we consider the positions: $z_{In}$, 1-$z_{In}$, 1+$z_{In}$, 2-$z_{In}$, 2+$z_{In}$, 3-$z_{In}$, 3+$z_{In}$ with the $2^{nd}$-harmonic wave vectors: 6+0.53766, 2+0.88151, 2+0.46513, 2+0.819418, 0.867333, 0.742368, 0.604975.